 Rhode Island has decriminalized marijuana, and it also has an active medical marijuana program.
 Its medical marijuana program went into effect in 2006 and continues to thrive today.
-Patients with Alzheimer’s Disease, cachexia, cancer, chronic pain, glaucoma, hepatitis C, nausea, seizures and severe and persistent muscle spasms can register to use marijuana for treatment.
+Patients with Alzheimer’s Disease, cachexia, cancer, chronic pain, Crohn’s disease, glaucoma, hepatitis C, HIV/AIDS, nausea, PTSD, seizures, or severe and persistent muscle spasms can register to use marijuana for treatment.
 If your condition does not qualify, it may be one of the “other conditions subject to approval”.
 Patients can buy marijuana at one of three dispensaries.

 Growing in Rhode Island

-Growing marijuana in Rhode Island is not legal for personal use.
+Although you will not go to jail for the personal use of marijuana in Rhode Island, growing marijuana in Rhode Island for recreational use is still very illegal.
 The laws associate recreational growing with selling and have pretty stiff consequences (even for America).
 So, you need to be registered either as a patient or caregiver if you plan to grow weed.
-Patients who’d like to begin growing marijuana in in this state should pick up an application at the Rhode Island Department of Health.
+Patients who’d like to begin growing marijuana in this state should pick up an application at the Rhode Island Department of Health.
 Caregivers will also use the same form.
 Caregivers should be at least 21 years old and are allowed to have up to 5 patients.

 Although they don’t allow growing for recreational use, they are more than generous when it comes to growing for medical use.
 Patients and caregivers can grow up to 12 plants.
-They only require that they be grown indoors – probably to prevent all of those jealous recreational smokers.
+They only require that they are grown indoors – probably to prevent all of those jealous recreational smokers.

-Rhode Island lets its patients grow the most marijuana, and it has the highest amount of reported marijuana users, but it is not permissive of marijuana selling.
-The otherwise, easy-going state has mandatory minimums for those selling or thinking about selling weed.
+Rhode Island lets its patients grow marijuana, and it has the highest amount of reported marijuana users, but it is not permissive to marijuana selling.
+The otherwise, the easy-going state has mandatory minimums for those selling or thinking about selling weed.
 It starts at ten years in jail and goes up to life.
-They also thinks growers that aren’t growing for patients intend to sell to recreational users.
+They also think growers that aren’t growing for patients intend to sell to recreational users.
 If you want to stay out of trouble, leave the selling to the state, get registered as a caregiver or patient, and grow enough weed for yourself and your patients.

-If you need some help getting started growing marijuana in Rhode Island.
-I have an easy solution.
-I’ve written all of the instructions in the Marijuana Grow Bible.
+If you need some help getting started growing marijuana in Rhode Island, check out the Marijuana Grow Bible.
 All you need to do is download it (it is free), read it and buy your seeds.
 In it, you’ll learn how to grow the best Rhode Island dozen the state will allow.